Denton County Court Records

 Phone: (940) 349-2260

-The County Clerk is the official record keeper for probate court records in Denton County.
-Questions about filings, fees, and case status should be directed to the County Clerk’s Courts Division at (940) 349-2012.
+The County Clerk is the official keeper of probate court records in Denton County.
+For questions about filings, fees, and case status, contact the County Clerk's Courts Division at (940) 349-2012.

 Searching Probate Records

-Probate case records can be searched online through the Denton County Records Inquiry portal using a party name, case number, or filing date range.
-In-person research is available at the County Clerk’s office during business hours.
+Probate case records can be searched online through the Denton County Records Inquiry portal by party name, case number, or filing date range.
+In-person research is also available at the County Clerk's office during business hours.

 Probate Forms and Documents